smith-tinkerlab/repytah/CONTRIBUTING.md

 # Contributing code

-This project is a whole effort.
+This project is a community effort.

 ## How to contribute